r0bertcode/z-crypt/README.md

     - <b>(Valid tag lengths)</b>: 4, 6, 8, 10, 12, 14 or 16

     - <b>(Valid encodings)</b>: utf-8, ascii, base64, hex, ucs-2, binary, latin1

+Decrypts encrypted string via AES-256-CCM using the same key, iv, and tag from encryption of that string.
+Will return the decrypted data in the encoding of choice (<b>default:</b> "utf-8"), if the 'aad' option was used in encryption, it is required for decryption.

 <b>Example usage:</b>